Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 }'
 ```

-None of these claims are part of the ClaimsStandardJWT claims and the subject claim is not present, therefore we need to use the UserProfileDelegate and update it with our custom claims.
+None of these claims are part of the `ClaimsStandardJWT` claims and the `subject` claim is not present, therefore we need to use the `UserProfileDelegate` and update it with our custom claims.

-After our POST route:
+After our `POST` route, add:

 ```swift
 struct MyDelegate: UserProfileDelegate {